nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 ### CDN

-Since v2 *Mashroom* ships a CDN plugin that will automatically be used by *mashroom-portal* and other plugins to deliver static assets.
+Since v2 *Mashroom* ships a CDN plugin that will automatically be used by <a href="#mashroomportal">mashroom-portal</a> and other plugins to deliver static assets.

-Basically, *mashroom-cdn* consists of a list of CDN hosts and a service to get the next host to use:
+Basically, <a href="#mashroomcdn">mashroom-cdn</a> consists of a list of CDN hosts and a service to get the next host to use:

 ```ts
 import type {MashroomCDNService} from '@mashroom/mashroom-cdn/type-definitions';